 She didn't.
 After work Sakura went home, completed her safety checks, and had her shower.
 Then she went to bed.

 Sakura may not have followed the Hokage's summons, but she didn't forget what she'd said to Ino about taking a break.
 Slowly, the idea began to ferment.
 She'd only said it to placate her friend but in hindsight it made perfect sense.
 There was an itch in her bones whenever she was in Konoha, and Sakura was so tired and simultaneously antsy that she was beginning to think she suffering from cabin fever.
-Whenever she ate food seemed to upset her stomach, the vertigo so extreme she often lost her balance.
+Whenever she ate food upset her stomach, the vertigo so extreme she often lost her balance.
 She hadn't figured out the food bit, yet, but Sakura was sure she would.
 She was a medic-nin, after all.
 She had to.

 After another hour of mulling over the idea, Sakura nodded to herself.
 It was official.
 A break from the hospital would probably do her some good.
 A long mission, ideally, and as far away from Konoha as possible.
 It meant she'd have to ask special permission from the Hokage, of course, but Sakura was fine with that.
-It was a bit like ripping off a bandage; painful in the moment, but then the burn was soon over.
+It was a bit like ripping off a bandage; painful in the moment, then the burn was soon over.

 Making sure she had something in her hands to look like she was busy, Sakura left her lab and made her way over to the Hokage's tower, keeping her head down and her hood up, pretending to read as she walked.